 Learn how to wrap and swag your holiday garland without marring or scratching.

 Graceful bows with long tails dramatically enhance a simple evergreen garland.
-Cut extra-long strips of material, tie into bows, and attach to the stair railing about 3 feet apart.
+Cut extra-long strips of wide ribbon or fabric, tie into bows, and attach to the stair railing about 3 feet apart.

 Garlands go beyond greenery.
 Add modern flair to your stair railing with a snowflake garland handcrafted from wooden crafts sticks.
 Use two or three pieces of double-stick mounting tape per snowflake to hold the lacy patterns flat against the railings.